 That’s like, nothing.
 You may just as well not have bothered.
 If you want to increase your sun protection, this ain’t the way to go about it.

 There Is No Such Thing As A Safe Tan

-We associate that tanned, bronzed skin with health, but there is nothing healthy about a tan, believe me!
-A tan, whether you get it from lying on the beach or in a tanning bed, is your body’s way of protecting itself from UV rays.
-When they hit your skin, they damage the DNA in your skin cells.
+When UV rays hit your skin, they damage the DNA in your skin cells.
 These cells then signal the body to produce melanin as protection from the harmful effects of UV rays.

-- 1. Buy a tube of broad-spectrum sunscreen with SPF 30 or higher.
+- Use a brod-spectrum sunscreen with SPF 30 or higher.
 SPF 15 may be the minimum recommended by dermatologists, but in summer, it doesn’t hurt to use something more powerful.
-My favourites are all zinc oxide-based, like Sunumbra Sunkids SPF 40.
-They’re gentle and protect skin well from both UVA and UVB rays.
+The higher the SPF, the better protected you are.

-- 3. Wear sun-protective clothes like broad-brimmed hats, UV-blocking sunglasses, and tightly woven, dark- or bright-colored clothes.
-You may feel weird at first, but you’ll be glad you did when, 10 years from now, you’ll be looking younger and be healthier than all your friends.
+- Wear sun-protective clothes like broad-brimmed hats, UV-blocking sunglasses, and tightly woven, dark- or bright-colored clothes.
+You may feel weird at first, but trust me, you’ll age better than all your friends.

-- 4. Seek the shade between 10am and 4pm.
+- Seek the shade between 10am and 4pm.
 That’s when the sun is strongest and does the most damage to your skin.
-Don’t allow it to!
+Don’t let it happen!

 The Bottom Line

 There is no such thing as a safe, healthy tan.
-A tan is a sign that your skin is damaged.
-So, avoid tanning beds and pile on the sunscreen.
-It may seem unfair now, but one day soon, you’ll be glad you did!
+A tan is ALWAYS a sign that your skin is damaged.
+Avoid tanning beds and pile on the sunscreen.